isaquexavier/on-doc-publisher/README.md

 ### Kubernetes setup [minikube - local]

+- Starting minikube

+    Run the following command in order to start minikube locally.

+    Note: assuming your minikube binary is present in the PATH of the OS.

+    ```
+    $ minikube start
+    ```

 Execute the following commands in the root of project's directory.
 - Create a deploy, service and ingress for DEV environment
     ```